eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 ---

 I dual boot, which means I run two operating systems on my personal computer.
 I use Microsoft Windows operating system as my personal use OS and Linux Mint distro as my code-writing environment.
-Linux Mint, which is an Ubuntu-based Linux distribution allows me to tinker and play around with everything and anything on the OS, without fear of losing personal files.
+Linux Mint, an Ubuntu-based Linux distribution allows me to tinker around with anything and everything on the OS, without fear of losing personal files.

-While on Windows, I tend to take a lot of screenshots using the (🪟 + PrtSc) command.
-I do this for very different reasons.
-Over time, I came to realize there was an issue with how Windows labeled each screenshot in the screenshot folder where it saved these images.
-For every screenshot taken on Windows, it is named in the format &gt;&gt;( Screenshot + (Number) + .png ).
+On Windows, I tend to take a lot of screenshots using the (🪟 + PrtSc) command, I do this for very different reasons.
+Over time, I realized I had an issue with how Windows labeled each screenshot image file in the folder where it saved them.

+Each screenshot taken on Windows is named in the format &gt;&gt; ( Screenshot + (Number) + .png ).

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678463863528/b63f7a87-3011-4bb5-956d-ccb47ba8c761.png align="center")

-The '**Screenshot**' is a description of how the image was taken, '**.png**' is the file format the image is saved in, and '**number**' there is a variable that gets incremented.
-The very first time you take a screenshot on windows, that first picture is stored as 'screenshot (1).png' and that number is then stored in Window's registry, the next time you take another screenshot, it pulls the last value saved in the registry, adds one(1) to it and names the new screenshot with the new value.
+'**Screenshot**' describes how the image is taken, '**.png**' is the file format the image is saved in, and '**number**' is a variable that gets incremented with every new screenshot.
+The very first time you take a screenshot on windows, that first picture is stored as 'screenshot (1).png', and that number (1) is stored in Window's registry.
+The next time you take another screenshot, it pulls the last value saved in the registry, adds one(1) to it and names the new screenshot with that value.
 That would mean the next screenshot saved after the first image would be saved as 'screenshot (2).png'.

-The issue with this approach is that the numbering only goes up and doesn't adjust to take account of deleted images or a change in the file numbering, It just keeps on adding one to the last number saved to name the new file ahead.
+The issue I had, was with the numbering process.
+It only goes up and never adjusts to take account of deleted images or a change in the file numbering.
+It just keeps incrementing the last saved number in the screenshot counter registry and naming new files with that value.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678465854077/0621d7cf-935c-415d-92ca-c77833371e21.png align="center")

-Taking a look at the image above, you would find discrepancies with the file naming/numbering in the screenshot folder, which is what we talked about and what we'll be fixing with the script I'll be writing later in this article.
+Taking a look at the image above in the screenshot folder, you would find examples of my earlier complaints regarding discrepancies with the file naming/numbering.
+We'll be fixing that with the script later in this article, to re-order the files in numerical descending order and update Windows' registry on the new screenshot file numbers.

-You might say, but that's not a big deal, I could live with that and you'll be very right, millions of Windows users do and it in no way hinders how they use their machine.
+You might say, but that's not a big deal, and I could live with that and you'll be very right, millions of Windows users do and it in no way hinders how they use their machine.
 But unfortunately, I have been bestowed the power to write codes and make things conform, and I would love to use this power at this junction.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678466885239/3b8f39b6-8f3c-4bec-945f-2fb6f204518e.gif align="center")

-Another angle to this is that it's all a fun process of telling your machine what to do, when to, and just exactly how to do what you want.
-Let's get into business.
+Also, another angle to this is that it's a fun way of telling your machine what to do, when to, and just exactly how to do what you want.
+Now let's get into business.

 ## THE POWER IN CODE

-**GOAL**
+**\- GOAL**
 The script I'll be writing would do three main things:

 * Take a count of all the files(pictures) in the Screenshot Folder.

-* Start from the top and then rename them based on the number of files present.
+* Start from the top and then re-order and rename the files in descending order.

-* Lastly, it would talk to Windows' registry to update the number with the new values.
+* Lastly, talk to Windows' registry to update the screenshot counter index with the new numbers of files in the screenshot folder.

-To make the javascript file easily accessible, the file would be in the same directory as the screenshot folder, and to speed up execution time, there would be a 'sleight-of-hand' approach to run commands from Windows' search bar.
+To make things easily accessible, the javascript file would be in the same directory as the screenshot folder, and to also speed up execution time, there would be a 'sleight-of-hand' approach to run commands from Windows' search bar, shown later at the end.

-**REQUIREMENTS**
+**\- REQUIREMENTS**
-In this article, I'll be using Node.js on a Windows machine to reorganize and rename files.
-Node.js is a popular tool for building server-side applications and provides several useful modules for working with the file system.
+In this article, I'll be using Node.js on a Windows machine to do the reorganization and renaming of files.
+Node.js is a popular tool for building server-side applications and also provides several useful modules for working with the file system.
+To follow along, you would need :

+* A computer

-* Windows Operating System (Win-11, Win-10, Win-7, ...)
+* Windows Operating System (Win-11 or Win-10 or Win-8 or Win-7)

-* NodeJS (Version 18 upwards)
+* NodeJS

 To Install nodeJS on your windows machine: